-Other than as described in this Prospectus, there have been no material changes to the Credit and Collection Policy since the first HP contract date of origination.
-However, the Originator reserves the right in its absolute discretion to update its Credit and Collection Policy from time to time including without limitation in response to changes in its operating or regulatory environment, the economic situation in Finland or its portfolio development.
-In the Master Framework Agreement, the Seller has agreed to disclose to potential investors, without undue delay, any material change from prior underwriting standards or other change to the Credit and Collection Policy, together with an explanation of such change and an assessment of the possible consequences on the HP Contracts, pursuant to Article 20(10) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.
+Other than as described in this Prospectus, there have been no material changes to the Credit and Collection Policy in the last five years.
+In the Master Framework Agreement, the Seller has undertaken to disclose to potential investors, without undue delay, any material change from prior underwriting standards or other change to the Credit and Collection Policy, together with an explanation of such change and an assessment of the possible consequences on the HP Contracts, pursuant to Article 20(10) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.

 Although somewhat confusingly drafted, the EBA Guidelines make clear that the part of the criterion referring to changes from prior underwriting is a future event criterion.
 It applies changes in underwriting criteria that occur post-closing.
 In other words, it cannot be either met or failed at the outset of the transaction.
 But if, at a later stage, it is not met, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.

 Therefore, as a technical matter, this criterion is not applicable at the closing of a transaction.
 However, PCS will nevertheless look to see if there is a covenant on the part of the originator to comply in the future with this requirement whilst noting at the same time that the absence of any such covenant - although possibly unsettling for some investors - would not invalidate the STS status of the transaction at closing.